rstudio/rstudio/samples/expenses/README-MAVEN.txt

 -- Option A: Import your project into Eclipse (recommended) --

-If you use Eclipse, you can simply import the generated project into Eclipse.
+If you use Eclipse for Jave EE, you can simply import the generated project into Eclipse.
 We've tested against Eclipse 3.5.
 Later versions will likely also work, earlier versions may not.
+(Please note that this demo requires WTP, which is pre-installed with the Jave EE versions of Eclipse.)

 Eclipse users will need to install the following plugin components:
 - Google Plugin for Eclipse (instructions at http://code.google.com/eclipse/)